 While the Angle, Benoit, Jericho triple threat match was a master class in technical precision, this battle was a lesson in pure unadulterated power and brute force.
 After Heyman’s brilliant fairytale promo hyping up the match is shown, Lesnar makes his entrance.

 Goldberg follows, and the two stare each other down in the middle of the ring.

 The anticipation hits a fever pitch as this truly feels like two larger-than-life characters are about to engage in war.
 Perfectly summing up the moment is Corey Graves on commentary.

 “This feels like two titans clashing in front of our eyes.”

 After the bell rings, Lesnar hits Goldberg with three explosive German suplexes.
 But before he can celebrate, he is quickly taken down by Goldberg.

 Goldberg hits his first spear of the match, but Lesnar rolls out of the ring to find some relief.
 That relief doesn’t come as Goldberg spears him through the ringside barricade.

-Once they return to the ring, Goldberg attempts the Jackhammer, but Lesnar reverses it into an F5 attempt, which is reversed again, and followed up with the third Goldberg spear.
+Once they return to the ring, Goldberg attempts the Jackhammer, but Lesnar reverses it into an F5 attempt, reversed again, and follows up with the third Goldberg spear.

 Sensing victory at hand, Goldberg performs the Jackhammer, but Lesnar shockingly kicks out at two.
 Goldberg and everyone in attendance is in shock, but ‘Da Man’ poises himself for a fourth spear.
 With his advocate screaming at the top of his lungs that Goldberg is getting ready to spear him again, Lesnar amazingly leapfrogs Goldbergs next spear attempt.

-One F5 later and Brock Lesnar seemingly erased the demons of his past, finally defeating the many many felt had his number.
+One F5 later and Brock Lesnar seemingly erased his past demons, finally defeating the man many felt had his number.